Julynx/wthr/README.md

 ## Usage
 ```
 Displays weather information from openweathermap.
-Please, make sure to get your API key and paste it
+Please, make sure to get your free API key and paste it
 at line 19 of this file: 'api_key = YOUR_API_KEY_HERE'.

   Usage:           wthr [LOCATION] [OPTIONS] ...